 When you arrive for your first visit for a dental bridge, the teeth next to the missing area are prepared.
 This can include recontouring to make room for the crown.
 Impressions are then made to create a model for the bridge.
 A temporary bridge will be put into place before you leave to protect the exposed gums and trimmed teeth while a lab creates your new bridge.

 Once ready, the new bridge will be installed, checked, and adjusted as needed.
 We will want to be sure that you have a proper fit.
 At this time, we also help you learn more about caring for the dental appliance.
-For more information about dental bridges, call the experienced professionals here at Select Care Dental at (541) 316-5499 today!
+For more information about dental bridges or dental implants, call the experienced professionals here at Select Care Dental at (541) 316-5499 today!